mendix/docs/content/web-modeler/microflows-exclusive-split.md

 ### 2.2 Configuring the Condition with an Expression {#expression-tab}

 You can also configure the condition by writing the expression.
-For more information, see [Microflow Expressions in the Web Modeler](microflows-expressions).
+For more information, see [Microflow Expressions](microflows-expressions).

 ## 3 Cases